Robert E. Howard: First writings

 In 1919, when Howard was thirteen, Dr. Howard moved his family to the Central Texas hamlet of Cross Plains, and there the family would stay for the rest of Howard's life.
 Howard's father bought a house in the town with a cash down payment and made extensive renovations.
 That same year, sitting in a library in New Orleans while his father took medical courses at a nearby college, Howard discovered a book concerned with the scant fact and abundant legends surrounding an indigenous culture in ancient Scotland called the Picts.

-In 1920, the Vestal Well within the limits of Cross Plains struck oil and Cross Plains became an oil boomtown.
+In 1920, the Vestal Well within the limits of Cross Plains struck oil causing the Cross Plains to become an oil boomtown.
 Thousands of people arrived in the town looking for oil wealth.
-New businesses sprang up from scratch and the crime rate increased to match.
+New businesses developed from scratch whilst crime rates also increased.
 Cross Plains' population quickly grew from 1,500 to 10,000, it suffered overcrowding, the traffic ruined its unpaved roads and vice crime exploded but it also used its new wealth on civic improvements, including a new school, an ice manufacturing plant, and new hotels.
 Howard hated the boom and despised the people who came with it.
 He was already poorly disposed towards oil booms as they were the cause of the constant traveling in his early years but this was aggravated by what he perceived to be the effect oil booms had on towns.

 "I'll say one thing about an oil boom; it will teach a kid that Life's a pretty rotten thing as quick as anything I can think of."

 — —Robert E. Howard in a letter to Weird Tales editor Farnsworth Wright, Summer 1931.